catherinelebek/isoformproject/README.md

-# Investigating therapy-driven changes in isoform expression in glioblastoma - supporting code
+# Investigating therapy-driven changes in isoform expression in glioblastoma - supporting code :dna: :brain:

 This repository contains the code for my MSc project titled "Investigating therapy-driven changes in isoform expression in glioblastoma".